jjwmezun/boskeopolis-land/README.md

 * Timers kinda wonky.
 In particular, I want to find a way to encapsulate common "if hit; else if on, update; else, start" pattern in the class itself so I don't have to keep typing it.
 Sometimes the stopping mechanism for TimerSimple is wonky ( see SewerMonster class ).
 * "full" console argument is bugged for some reason.

 ### Levels
+* Sherbet Slopes
+	* Figure out what I want to do with this level.
+* Ship-2-Ship Islands
+	* Draw pirate graphics.
+* The Minus Touch
+	* Finish map.
 * Porcelain Dreams
 	* Think o' enemies to add.
-* Owl Level
+* Hoot Chutes
 	* Finish map.
 	* Draw owl.
-* Mustard Mountain
-	* Figure out what I want to do with this level (probably make it focus on arial movement).
-	* Add mo' slope types.
-* Snowy Slopes
-	* Figure out what I want to do with this level.
-* Steam Engeenius
-	* Make map.
-* The Streets o' Storms
-	* Make map.
 * Curse o' the Ladder-Splayed Caves
 	* Figure out what else to do with this level.
 	* Fix level-select screen so this level name doesn't splay out into the scores (should make level names take up a'least 2 miniblocks o' vertical space & have them have a line-limit set).
-* Pepperoncini Pyramid
-	* Make a map.
-* Level Industries
-	* Figure out what I want to do with this level.
-* Windy Woods
-	* Think o' something to do with this level.
-* The Minus Touch
-	* Think o' something to do with this level.
-* Sawdust Crush
-	* Fix glitch where you get bonked from 'bove in certain places.
-	* Improve saw graphics & maybe make a different BG.
-	* Come up with mo' creative idea than "run from saw".